Why It’s Smart to Start Selling Bitcoin. Even if You Think It’ll Go Up. | Wealthsimple

 Get Ready to Pay Taxes on Your Earnings

-In Canada, Bitcoin can be taxed either like capital income or ordinary income — the difference being how long you have held onto it.
-If you're not actively day-trading Bitcoin, just buying and selling it no more than a few times per year, then only 50 percent of the profit you make when you sell it is taxable.
-Here's an example.
-Let's say you bought $100 of BTC, and, when you sold it, it was worth $200.
-You made $100, and you’re taxed on that at your capital gains rate, which is half of your regular tax rate.

-On the other hand, if you are regularly buying and selling Bitcoin as a day trader, your profits and losses will be taxed as business income.
-In this case, your Bitcoin is what's known as an “inventory of a business.”
-That means if, at the end of the year, you've made a profit from all that active buying and selling, that profit will be treated as income.
-Income is taxed at a less favourable rate than capital gains.
+In the UK, gains and losses from buying and selling Bitcoin are considered capital gains (or losses).
+That means if you make a profit when you sell your stake, you’ll pay taxes (18% or 28%, depending on your personal tax rate).
+But in some cases, if you buy and sell quite a bit of bitcoin, the government can consider your profits to be business or trading income — and not capital gains.
+Then those profits will be taxed at the same rate as the rest of your income.

-If you're unsure what category you fall into, it's time to head to a tax professional.
-An ounce of prevention (paying for a tax professional) is worth a pound of cure (paying for a tax professional after you get audited).
+If you're unsure what the tax treatment is, it's time to head to a tax professional.
+An ounce of prevention (paying for a tax professional now) is worth a pound of cure (paying for a tax professional after you get audited).

 A lot of people are going to be tempted not to report any of their BTC gains.
-It’s true that cryptocurrency markets do not report transactions to the CRA in the way brokerages report stock sales, so the government might well not find out about all the loot you’ve made.
+It’s true that cryptocurrency markets do not report transactions to the HMRC in the way investment houses report stock sales, so the government might well not find out about all the loot you’ve made (unless, of course, you convert your BTC into cash which hits your bank account).
 First, you'd be wise to think this might change soon.
+HMRC has already confirmed that they are going to look into BTC trading in more detail.
 But more importantly, we think it’s important to behave morally — not to mention legally!
 Planning for your future should not include a stay at a minimum security prison.

-If you're interested in finding out more about taxes and cryptocurrency, you can do so here.

 And What if You Think Now is the Perfect Time to Buy?